 - Sriracha (the pink color typical for pad Thai comes from the red color in the dried shrimp, not Sriracha).

 - Cilantro (commonly used in South Asian cuisine, but just not in traditional pad Thai).

 - Sesame oil (more suitable for Korean or Chinese cuisine).

 - Cabbage (perhaps if you’re making vegetable pad Thai, but not a traditional one).

-Soak the rice noodles – to prepare rice noodles for pad Thai, you only need to soak them in lukewarm water until the noodles are pliable yet firm.
+For pad Thai, you need to soak the rice noodles in lukewarm water until the noodles are pliable yet firm.
 The soaking time varies depending on the width of the noodles.
 For 3-millimeter-wide noodles, 20-30 minutes of soaking in a room temperature water should suffice.
 For 5-millimeter-wide noodles, I like to soak them for about an hour.
 If you use anything wider than 5 millimeters (which I don’t recommend), the soaking method won’t apply and you’ll need to boil them in lots of water like pasta.

 There are two reasons you don’t want to boil the noodles: